Semrush Pricing (2026) — Which Plan is Best for You?

 In broad terms, the toolkit focuses on content ideation, briefing, and optimization, helping you to identify topics worth writing about and structure content in a way that will help it to perform well in search results.

-Its key capabilities include the provision of data-driven content ideas, SEO content briefs, and tools that help align content with a defined brand voice.
-Higher usage limits and additional features are available on higher-tier Content plans, making them more suitable for teams producing large volumes of content each month.
+Its key capabilities include the provision of data-driven content ideas, SEO content briefs, the facility to create up to 10,000 articles per month, and tools that help align content with a defined brand voice.

 Semrush Social Toolkit